-The RCIT has sections and activists in Pakistan, Sri Lanka, Israel/Occupied Palestine, Yemen, Tunisia, Brazil, Mexico, Zambia, Aotearoa/New Zealand, Britain, Germany and Austria.
-It has fraternal relations with the Economic Liberation Association (Zambia), the Marxist Group 'Class Politics' (Russia) and Sınıf Savaşı (Turkey).
+Recolutionary Communism is the monthly English-language journal published by the Recolutionary Communist International Tendency (RCIT).
+The RCIT has sections and activists in Zambia, Pakistan, Sri Lanka, Yemen, Tunisia, Israel / Occupied Palestine, Brazil, Mexico, Aotearoa/New Zealand, Britain, Germany, and Austria.
+Furthermore the RCIT has fraternal organizations in Zambia, Russia and Turkey.